Kelley12/blog/_posts/2019-10-17-jekyll-layout-requested-does-not-exist.md

 While these may only be warnings, this breaks the site entirely.
 Because it cannot find the Layout, the pages are either just plain content or in the case of `index.html` a blank page.

+***Note: This is only breaking on my local instance, GitHub pages still builds and renders everything without issue***

 In order to try and figure out what was causing the error, I followed the following steps:

 1. [Verify Build From Root Directory](#verify-build-from-root-directory)